-At this stage it is also important that you determine your goals.
-Are you going to be running a Civil Defence Organization, a revolutionary group, an armed militia, or a neighbourhood watch?
-Each of these groups has different methods, training, goals and purposes.
+At this stage, it is also important that you determine your goals.
+Are you going to be running a civil defense organization, a revolutionary group, an armed militia, or a neighborhood watch?
+Each of these groups has different methods, training, goals, and purposes.

-A civil defence organization is primarily concerned with things such as war (both conventional and nuclear), natural disasters, and other emergency situations that might affect a country.
-Learning how to prepare and deal with these situations is the primary focus of a civil defence organization.
+- A civil defense organization is primarily concerned with things such as war (both conventional and nuclear), natural disasters, and other emergency situations that might affect a country.
+Learning how to prepare and deal with these situations is the primary focus of a civil defense organization.

-And finally, a neighbourhood watch is a group of citizens who patrol neighbourhood to ensure that suspicious activity is reported to law enforcement, with the aim of preventing crimes.
+- A neighborhood watch is a group of citizens who patrol neighborhood to ensure that suspicious activity is reported to law enforcement, with the aim of preventing crimes.

 Never lose sight of your goal.
 It can change, but your missions should always focus on it.

 Training can be simple or complex.
 Depending on the type of group you're trying to start, you'll need different skill sets.
-A civil defence group is going to need emergency preparedness information, while an armed militia will probably need hand-to-hand combat, and a neighbourhood watch needs to develop observation and patrolling skills.
+A civil defense group is going to need emergency preparedness information, while an armed militia will probably need hand-to-hand combat, and a neighborhood watch needs to develop observation and patrolling skills.

-One of the best places to get training is the US Army field manuals, and Canadian military documents.
-These teach a variety of military subjects in simple language, and can be excellent for subjects of relevance.
+One of the best places to get training ideas from are the US Army field manuals, and Canadian military documents.
+These teach a variety of military subjects in simple language and can be excellent for subjects of relevance.
 The US Army manuals are in the public domain, and while the Canadian manuals are under Copyright, they are released freely on the Internet.

-As these documents are designed for those in the military, it would be wise for someone with military experience or someone willing to do a lot of research go through the documents, and to either write a condensed version with just the important details, or to create a reading list of just the pages and documents that they feel will be relevant for the group.
+As these manuals are designed for those in the military, it would be wise for someone with military experience or someone willing to do a lot of research to go through the documents.
+From there they can either write a condensed version with just the essential details or create a reading list of just the pages and documents that they feel will be relevant for the group.